wultra/powerauth-crypto/powerauth-docs/source/tutorial/console-client-app.md

 |__|  |___|_____|___|_| |__|__|___|_| |_|_|  |___|_|___|

-usage: java -jar powerauth-java-cmd.jar -a,--activation-code <arg>   In case a specified method is 'prepare',
+usage: java -jar powerauth-java-client-app.jar -a,--activation-code <arg>   In case a specified method is 'prepare',
-                              this field contains the activation key (a concatenation of a short activation ID and activation OTP) -e,--endpoint <arg>          In case a specified method is 'sign', this field specifies a URI identifier, as
+                              this field contains the activation key (a concatenation of a short activation ID and activation OTP) -b,--subpath <arg>           In case a specified method is 'sign', this field specifies a URI component after the base URL in order to provide information on what method to call.
+ -c,--config-file <arg>       Specifies a path to the config file with
+                              Base64 encoded server master public key,
+                              application ID and application secret -d,--data-file <arg>         In case a specified method is 'sign', this field specifies a file with the input data to be signed and verified with the server, as specified in PowerAuth signature process.
+ -e,--endpoint <arg>          In case a specified method is 'sign', this
+                              field specifies a URI identifier, as
                               specified in PowerAuth signature process.
  -h,--http-method <arg>       In case a specified method is 'sign', this
                               field specifies a HTTP method, as specified in PowerAuth signature process.
- -i,--input-file <arg>        In case a specified method is 'sign', this
-                              field specifies a file with the input data to be signed and verified with the server, as specified in PowerAuth signature process.
- -k,--master-key-file <arg>   Specifies a path to the file with Base64
-                              encoded server master public key -l,--application-id <arg>    In case a specified method is 'sign', this field specifies an application ID, as
+ -l,--signature-type <arg>    In case a specified method is 'sign', this
+                              field specifies a signature type, as
                               specified in PowerAuth signature process.
  -m,--method <arg>            What API method to call, available names are
                               'prepare', 'status', 'remove', 'sign' and